Health Indicator Report of Melanoma of the Skin Deaths

 Other ObjectivesCSTE Chronic Disease Indicators

 How Are We Doing?Utah has consistently ranked as one of the highest states in terms of melanoma incidence and mortality nationwide, partially due to its geographic features such as high elevation and desert landscape that contribute to increased risk of developing melanoma.
-In Utah, melanoma death rates have decreased somewhat in the past decade, from 4.0 deaths per 100,000 persons in 2009 to 2.8 deaths per 100,000 persons in 2018.
+In Utah, melanoma death rates have decreased somewhat in the past decade, from 4.0 deaths per 100,000 persons in 2009 to 2.7 deaths per 100,000 persons in 2019.
 Skin cancer death rates in Utah vary based on geography, age, sex, and ethnicity.
-Age-adjusted mortality rates for combined years 2014-2018 show melanoma death rates vary across local health districts (LHDs), from a high of 5.3 deaths per 100,000 persons in Wasatch LHD to 1.7 deaths per 100,000 persons in Southeast LHD.
+Age-adjusted mortality rates for combined years 2015-2019 show melanoma death rates vary across local health districts (LHDs), from a high of 4.9 deaths per 100,000 persons in Wasatch LHD to 2.0 deaths per 100,000 persons in TriCounty LHD, though caution should be used in interpreting these rates as these estimates have a high coefficient of variation.
 Rates of skin cancer deaths increase significantly with age.
-From 2016-2018 for all groups over the age of 45, males were significantly more likely to die from skin cancer than females (10.3 deaths per 100,000 males compared to 3.9 deaths per 100,000 females).
-Data from the last 10 years (2008-2018) show that those who ethnically identify as non-Hispanic have significantly higher rates of skin cancer death (3.4 deaths per 100,000 persons) compared to those who identify as Hispanic (0.5 deaths per 100,000 persons).
+From 2017-2019 for all groups over the age of 45, males were significantly more likely to die from skin cancer than females (9.2 deaths per 100,000 males compared to 4.6 deaths per 100,000 females).
+Data from the last 10 years (2009-2019) show that those who ethnically identify as non-Hispanic have significantly higher rates of skin cancer death (3.3 deaths per 100,000 persons) compared to those who identify as Hispanic (0.6 deaths per 100,000 persons).

 What Is Being Done?The Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, melanoma cancer prevention, and cancer survivorship advocacy.